green-coding-solutions/website/content/projects/cloud-energy.md

 Since in the cloud it is often not possible to measure directly we have created a Machine Learning estimation model based on the data from [SPECPower](https://www.spec.org/power_ssj2008/)

-The setup of the model is based on a [research paper](https://interactdc.com/static/images/documents/Elsevier_Journal.pdf) from [Interact DC](https://interactdc.com/).
+The setup of the model is based on a [research paper](https://interactdc.com/static/images/documents/Elsevier_Journal.pdf) from [Interact DC](https://interactdc.com/) and the University of East London.

 Our model allows for inline measuring in Watts as well as energy budgeting in Joules with many optional input params to make the model more accurate.